peteroupc/numbers-java/api/com.upokecenter.numbers.EDecimal.md

 **Throws:**

-* <code>ArithmeticException</code> - This value is infinity or not-a-number, or the truncated integer is outside the range of a 16-bit signed integer.
+* <code>ArithmeticException</code> - This value is infinity or not-a-number, or the truncated integer is less than -32768 or greater than 32767.

 ### ToInt16Unchecked
     public short ToInt16Unchecked()